oilboi/Crafter-Minetest/README.md

 ## REDSTONE:
 - breaker (mines whatever is in front of it)
 - dispenser (shoots out first item in inventory, or shoots item into pipe)
-- sticky piston (pulls node in front of it)
 - piston in general (if node is falling and piston is pointing up then FLING IT, if detects falling node entity FLING IT)